 - 1. Creating and sustaining competition

 - 2. Regulating networks effectively

 - 3. Helping to protect the security of Britain's energy supplies

 - 4. A leading voice in Europe

 - 5. Helping to achieve sustainable development

 - 6. Helping to tackle fuel poverty

 - 7. Better regulation

+Respondents to both rounds of consultation have generally endorsed these themes.
 Work under these themes is discussed in the chapters that follow.